ravikandhadai/swift/Logging/ImprovingOSLogForSwift.md

     supported by the logging system such as tagging data as _private_, specifying the precision of floating-point number etc., through the extended string interpolation syntax.

-2. *Presents a standard library implementation of the logging APIs based on custom string interpolation.*
+2. *Presents an implementation of the logging APIs based on custom string interpolation.*
-    The implementation will interface with the native C ABIs provided by the logging system, which expects a  `printf`-style format string and a contiguous sequence of bytes containing the varargs.
+    The implementation will interface with the native C ABIs provided by the logging system, which expect a  `printf`-style format string and a contiguous sequence of bytes containing the varargs.
     The implementation constructs the required inputs to the C ABIs from the    string interpolation that is passed in, thereby relieving the users of the loggin APIs from these low-level considerations.
-All of this construction logic will be implemented in Swift in the standard library.
+All of this construction logic will be implemented in Swift.
+    Some general, reusable components of the implementation could be made available in the standard library for use by other similar use cases.

 3. *Enables Swift users to extend the logging APIs to log their custom user-defined types.*